dlm1223/fantasy-football-optimization/README.md

 ## 4\.
 Conclusion

 Looking at the strategies, many of them perform similarly, finishing within 10-20 points.
-A couple did do worse, for example the zero-WR does considerably worse than zero-RB for people with mid-late slots in the draft, meaning you should likely take some WRs in the first few rounds.
-For these mid-late slots, zero-WR in R1-3 often performed 50 points worse than a zero-RB in it’s mean simulated starting lineup, which is basically like drafting Derrick Henry over Melvin Gordon in R1, and so it isn’t insignificant.
+There were a few notable things though, for example zero-RB seem to perform much better than zero-WR.
 If a league requires 3 WRs to start then this early RB strategy likely becomes even worse.
-Other parameter changes like taking backup TE/QBs also have a decent 10-20 point impact across draft slots.
+Other parameter changes like taking a backup QB also seems to have a large effect.

 Another takeaway is that projections have been about as accurate as ADP.
-People often assume analytics will automatically give them an edge, but often times public consensus or human rankings can be as accurate or more accurate than an analytical model.
 I wouldn’t just go by a projection model or trust someone until I’ve seen it is proven to be useful, even if they try to make it sound complex.
-WRs do appear to be somewhat easier and so it might make sense to work on a model for them or find someone who has an accurate one.
+WRs do appear to be somewhat easier to outperform ADP and so I think it makes sense to work on a model for them or find someone who has an accurate one.

 Finally, there are a couple shortcomings with my method.
 Firstly, I am not accounting for opponent probabilistic picking i.e. the fact that you